Create a Website Account - Manage notification subscriptions, save form progress and more.

 Gas lines are marked in yellow, telephone and cable in orange, electric in red, water in blue, and sewer in green.
 To find out what work is being done, contact the utility companies.

-If you have a respiratory or other health condition, it may be wise to move outdoors while smoke testing is occurring.
+If you have a respiratory or other health conditions, you may elect to move outdoors while smoke testing is occurring.
 This should be no longer than 20 minutes.
-If there is any other special circumstances, please contact the Collections Operator at (262) 473-0560 prior to September 9.
-If you will be gone for the day and pets are home it is a good idea to leave some windows open slightly and run a fan if desired.
-The liquid smoke product used is non-toxic and a scientific evaluation report along with a Safety Data Sheet (SDS) is available for review on the City’s website.
+If there are any other special circumstances, please contact the Wastewater Utility at (262) 473-0560, prior to July 22, 2021.
+If you will be gone for the day and pets are home you may want to leave some windows open slightly to promote ventilation.
+The liquid smoke product used is non-toxic and a scientific evaluation report along with a Safety Date Sheets (SDS) is available for review on the City’s website.

-If you have any unused or lightly used drains in your home it is wise to pour approximately one (1) gallon of water down those fixtures.
+If you have any unused or lightly used drains in your home please be proactive and pour approximately one (1) gallon of water down those fixtures.
 This will fill up the drain trap, which will prevent smoke from coming into your home.
 An example of this would be an old wash sink or basement floor drain.

 Please contact a member of the smoke testing crew in your area to report your findings.
+If you are unable to contact a crew member, please call (262) 473-0560.
 After this, it is recommended you contact a licensed plumber to repair any deficiencies found during smoke testing.
 If smoke is finding its way into your home during this inspection, it means that sewer gas is also able to make its way into your home as well.

-No, you do not need to be home but you may want to leave a kitchen and bath window slightly ajar to increase ventilation in your home.
+No, you do not need to be home but you may want to leave some windows open slightly to promote ventilation in your home.

 Wastewater Utility staff has discussed the upcoming testing with Police and Fire Department officials.
-Residential homeowners and businesses in the testing area will be receiving notifications.
-In addition, all schools, assisted living complexes and department stores have been notified in person.
+Residential homeowners and businesses in the testing area received notification by mail.
 Information and links have been posted via Public Service Announcement (PSA) outlets, Facebook, the City of Whitewater website and the Whitewater Banner.
+In addition, a notice was sent to the Whitewater Register.

 A map has been created to show residents and business owners the area that will be tested.